yolorollo/docs/docs/installation.md

 ## Test your deployment

-In order to test your deployment you have to login to your instance.
-If you use exclusively our examples you can do :
+In order to test your deployment you have to log into your instance.
+If you exclusively use our examples you can do:

 ```
 $ kubectl get ingress